 Each of the projects has a public sector client, such as a NHS healthcare trust or a local government education department, and users such as doctors, nurses and patients, or teaching staff and pupils.
 The Investment Adviser seeks to engage with both the clients and key stakeholders as experience shows this engagement is important in helping to achieve the best outcomes for all parties.
+Specific examples from the year, and the general approach followed by the Investment Adviser, are set out in Section 2.9 - Corporate Social Responsibility.

 As with any operational business, projects have challenges from time to time.
 As with previous periods, during the year a number of projects incurred deductions due to operational issues which reflected the fact that not all the KPIs in the relevant project agreement had been met at all times.
 Generally, any deductions were reclaimed from the relevant service provider, although occasionally there has been a cost to the project and hence the Group's investment.
-On a portfolio basis, none of the operational issues are considered material to the performance of the portfolio overall and the benefits from cost savings and other incremental revenue-generating initiatives, such as contract variations, significantly outweigh any deductions.
+On a portfolio basis, none of the operational issues are considered material to the performance of the portfolio overall and the benefits from cost savings and other incremental revenuegenerating initiatives, such as contract variations, significantly outweigh any deductions.
 See below for further details.

 On a quarterly basis the portfolio's counterparty exposure to both the operational supply chain and the financial providers of bank deposit accounts and interest rate swaps is reviewed.
 InfraRed's risk and control function monitors financial creditworthiness, while the Asset Management team monitors project performance for service issues which may indicate financial difficulties.
 The review processes have not identified any new counterparty concerns for any of the portfolio's construction or facilities management contractors.
-As a means of satisfying the Company's objective of protecting shareholder value (see Section 2.1 - Overview, Approach, Objectives, History and Structure), the Directors ensure that the portfolio is diversified to mitigate concentration risk.
+As a means of satisfying the Company's objective of protecting shareholder value (see Section 2.1 -Overview, Approach, Objectives, History and Structure), the Directors ensure that the portfolio is diversified to mitigate concentration risk.
 An analysis of the diversification by exposure to counterparties can be seen in Section 2.6 - Investment Portfolio.